ILIAS-eLearning/ILIAS/docs/development/js/js-bundling.md

 ## Install Rollup.js

-(not necessary as long as we keep npm modules in out git repo)
+(not necessary as long as we keep npm modules in our git repo)

 ```
 > npm i --save-dev rollup